Channel Models

 This method calculates and returns the channel matrix at the current time.
 The channel matrix is a 4-D complex NumPy array with dimensions

-indicates the number of transmit antennas.
+L x K x Nr x Nt, whereLrepresents the number of OFDM symbols,Kdenotes the number of subcarriers,Nris the number of receive antennas, andNtindicates the number of transmit antennas.
 Please refer to the notebook Channel Matrix for an example of using this function.- Returns:

 A 4-D complex NumPy array with dimensions

-4-D complex numpy array
+4-D complex NumPy array

 - applyToSignal(inputSignal)